prithikasritharan/FAT-CIGAR/README.md

 python fat-cigar.py graph_sb input_bam output_bam
 ```

 The script requires both the `input_bam` (input BAM file) and `output_bam` (output BAM file) arguments which will replace the surjected CIGAR string with the non-surjected CIGAR string in the output BAM file.
 The FAT-CIGAR string may also be missing for reads that match exactly against the reference, therefore, the script also checks whether the XG tag is present and if not, writes the FAT-CIGAR string to the XG tag.

+&nbsp;

 ### vg Toolkit
 The `graph_sb` command should be used to produce FAT-CIGAR strings for alignments of sequence reads against variation graphs from the vg toolkit (https://github.com/vgteam/vg).
 BAM files produced by vg contain the surjected CIGAR string, with FAT-CIGAR output containing non-surjected FAT-CIGAR strings.